arkovia/acts/constitution-act.md

 ## Part 5: Arksembly
 ### Section 1: Preamble
 The Arksembly (Arksembly EGI) is Arkovia's Direct Democracy, it is a public assembly that consists of citizens eligible to vote.
-All citizens have the ability to:
+All eligable voting citizens have the ability to:

 - Draft and propose legislation
-- Elect EGI leaders where the law allows via STV.
+- Elect EGI leaders where the law allows using optional Single-Transferable-Voting (instant-run-off).
 - Discuss & debate
 - Vote

-### Section 2: Rights to Vote
+### Section 2: Eligiblity to Vote
 To vote you must:
 - Be over 16 years of age or emancipated
 - Be a full citizen
-- Be either a male or female
 - Not have a prison sentence above 6 years

 ### Section 3: Legislative Process
 #### Segment 1: Proposing Changes
 1. Citizens may initiate proposals to:
     - Create new legislation
-    - Replace or repeal legislation
+    - Replace or repeal existing legislation
     - Modify/Supersede existing legislation

 2. Citizens initially propose changes, provide a description, explain the benefits, reasons, purposes and views and purposes behind the changes.